HappyMod vs Uptodown Safety Comparison

 You are looking for an app store that gives you more freedom than the Google Play Store.
 Maybe you need an older version of an app that works on your old phone, or you are researching how modified games behave.

 They look similar, but they serve opposite purposes.
 One is an archive for official versions (Uptodown), and the other is a utility for modified files (HappyMod).
-I checked their security setups to help you decide which one fits your needs.
+This comparison covers how each platform handles files and which one fits different use cases.

 At a Glance: Core Differences